 The programme aims to:

 The Higher Certificate in Arts in Adult & Further Education is a part-time blended learning modular programme with a flexible delivery model that facilitates the working practitioner.
 Traditionally, the programme is delivered through a combination of face-to-face and blended learning.
-Classes are delivered in weekend blocs (Friday and Saturday) on campus in WIT (on average 1 or 2 per month) and use of the WIT virtual learning environment (Moodle) in order to facilitate adult learners.
+Classes are delivered in weekend blocs (Friday and Saturday) on campus in SETU Waterford (on average 1 or 2 per month) and use of the SETU Waterford virtual learning environment (Moodle) in order to facilitate adult learners.

 The programme comprises the following 10 credit modules.
 Classes are delivered workshop style, where collective, collaborative and creative learning is strongly encouraged.